 Efficiency is the key – The way they do business definitely speaks the most about a good supplier.
 The unfortunate thing is that you’ll know more about a particular supplier’s efficiency only once you start doing business with them.

 Knowledgeable representatives – This is a factor that you can look into even before you start doing business with a supplier.
 The market knowledge and industry focus of the staff tells a lot about the business.
 If you feel confident in this aspect, you can proceed further.

 Location – This is another straightforward feature that you can look in a supplier.
 A centrally located dropshipper might prove to be greatly effective in shipping to diverse regions in a big country such as the United States.

 Technological competency – This is an important aspect when you are running an eCommerce business.
-Things like accepting email orders instead of calling every time to place an order will add a pleasing tone to your dealings.
-Features like live updates on inventory, online order history, etc can prove to be extremely worthy for you.
+Things, like accepting email orders instead of calling every time to place an order, will add a pleasing tone to your dealings.
+Features like live updates on inventory, online order history, etc can prove to be extremely worthy of you.

 Things to avoid while choosing a dropshipping supplier

 You can use the following factors to keep away from the bad ones too:

 Recurring fee payments to the supplier – A legitimate supplier won’t charge any fee for dropshipping.
 However, charging a shipping fee per order is common in the US.

 Your supplier sells to the general public – Normally wholesalers sell only to retailers.
 But if the supplier you are considering is selling to general customers, you can give that one a miss.
 There is every chance this one is a retailer posing as a wholesaler.

 Not getting a clear idea about the supplier’s inventory – You need to be always aware of the supplier’s stock status.
 Otherwise, you may land in trouble with your customers.
 It is better to avoid a supplier who refuses to provide you with regular stock updates.